atav928/prisma-access-sase/README.md

 * Updates to be able to run as a cli script as well as a imported package

 ### Current Enahancements

+#### Vrsion 0.2.10

+* Fixed issue with remote network duplicate tunnel name error
+* Added API to orchestrate multiple events and track changes
+* Updated and simplified how to create commits and pull addtiional information from multiple locations
+* Refactored some code to re-use code that will allow for retrieval of entire configurations within a section
+* Added ability to keep track of configurations using api tool
+* Added functionality to handle Policies based on current api calls
+  * Added Objects:
+    * Addresses
+    * Address Groups
+    * Tags
+    * Regions
+    * Locations

 #### version 0.2.8